Pont Flavien: Subsequent usage and restoration

 The bridge was heavily used until as late as the latter part of the 20th century.
 It has suffered a great deal of wear and tear and accidental damage over the years; by the end of Antiquity the roadway had become so rutted by constant cart traffic that it had been worn right through, exposing the arch stones.
 It has been repeatedly resurfaced to prevent the collapse of the bridge and the parapet has also been replaced.
 The bridge was a traditional stopping point for the Compagnons du Tour de France, journeyman masons who underwent a tour of notable monuments around the country and who left their graffiti (including signatures and symbols including horseshoes and a phallus) on the bridge.

-The western arch has collapsed at least twice; the first time was in the 18th century, destroying the stone lions on top of the pediment.
+The western arch has collapsed at least twice; the first time was in the 18th century, destroying the stone lions on top of the arch.
 It was rebuilt in 1763 by Jean Chastel, who also restored the sculptures (the only surviving original lion is on the right-hand side of the eastern arch).
 The second collapse was during the Second World War, when the arch was first damaged when a German tank collided with it, then collapsed when an American truck hit it in 1945.
 It was rebuilt in 1949 and some years later a modern bridge was built 50 m to the south to bypass it.
 The Pont Flavien is now reserved for pedestrian use only.
 In 1977, prior to the landscaping of the surrounding area, an archaeological excavation was carried out by the Antiquités Historiques de Provence under the direction of Anne Roth Congés.